 1.8.1.2 Non-Synchronous Generation.
 Generating Facilities shall be subject to the power factor design criteria specified in Appendix G to the LGIA.
 Wind and inverter-based Generating Facilities shall be subject to the Low Voltage Ride-Through Capability requirements specified in Appendix G to the LGIA.

-1.8.2 Interconnection Customers shall be compensated for reactive power service in accordance with Schedule 2 of the Tariff.
+1.8.2 Interconnection Customers shall be compensated for reactive power service in accordance with Schedule 2 of Section II of the Tariff.

 1.8.3 Primary Frequency Response